5 Reasons Why Your Oil Smells Like Gas

 Smelling gas when changing the engine oil is pretty common for gas engines.
 But it could be a serious problem when the smell of gas is quite strong.
 You should know how bad the problem is and why this happens to avoid a bigger problem.

-Gas In The Oil: Why Is It Bad?
+Gas In Oil: Is It Bad?

 The engine has several cylinders and pistons.
-The latter one seals the combustion chamber from the crankcase with the help of piston rings.
+The latter seals the combustion chamber from the crankcase with the help of piston rings.
 But a small amount of fuel leaks into the engine oil through that seal, which is completely normal.

 A great amount of fuel can flow down into the oil pan when the piston rings are worn or the cylinder chamber does not ignite correctly.
-It can also happen when the carburetor passes interrupted fuel supply without the gas pedal being depressed or when the fuel injector is stuck in an open position.
+It can also happen when the carburetor passes an interrupted fuel supply without the gas pedal being depressed or when the fuel injector is stuck in an open position.

-A too rich fuel mixture is the most common reason for the gas to get into the engine oil.
+A too-rich fuel mixture is the most common reason for the gas to get into the engine oil.
 It happens when the air ratio in the fuel is less than the required amount.
 The ideal ratio of gas and air should be 15:1 for the fuel to burn properly.

 A rich fuel mixture means that the combustion chamber cannot ignite all the fuel inside it.
 So, a certain amount of gas will end up in the oil pan through the piston rings.